Floppy/floppy.github.io/_posts/2015-07-02-osx-security-theatre.markdown

 However for something physical that can be lost, I'd want to be sure there was a way of having at least two keys that can unlock things, and obviously it would be hard to use with anything that needs unlocking on iOS.

+I also need to work on my network security and privacy.
+I want to get a VPN routed via my home connection for use while out and about, and some way of easily swapping onto the [Tor](http://torproject.org) network that's got decent usability for when I want to be anonymous (or look like I'm in a different country).
+I'll follow up with a further post if I get any of that sorted.

 ## Summary

 Security is complex, but the software tools are finally getting good now that it's not hard.